Japan Real Estate Depreciation: The 4-Year Strategy

 “This,” he gestures to the silence, the snow falling in the garden outside, and the meal.
 “How do I get this without retiring?”

-Consequently, in Japan, that strategy often begins with a counter-intuitive move: Buying old wood in the snow.
+In Japan, interestingly enough, that strategy often begins with a counter-intuitive move: buying old wood in the snow.

 The “Chikufu” Strategy: Japan Real Estate Depreciation Explained

-If you are a high-net-worth individual with significant Japan-sourced income—whether that’s a high executive salary, rental yields from a portfolio, or business income—you are painfully aware of Japan’s progressive tax rates, which can climb to 55%.
+If you are a high-net-worth individual with significant Japan-sourced income—whether from an executive salary, rental yields, or operating business income—you are already aware that Japan’s progressive tax rates can climb as high as 55%.

-This is where the “Chikufu” (Vintage) Strategy becomes your most powerful asset.
+This is precisely where the “Chikufu” (Vintage) Strategy becomes powerful.

 The Math Explained Simply

-Think of Depreciation as a “Tax Discount Coupon” the government gives you every year to account for your building getting older.
+Think of depreciation as a tax discount coupon the government gives you each year to account for a building getting older.

 Real-Life Example: The ¥100M Lodge